devlefel/devlefel/README.md

 # 👋🏾 Hi there

 I'm Felipe Gomes, a software developer and game design enthusiast.
-I currently work as a Senior Software Developer @BMS. </br>
+I currently work as a Senior Software Developer. </br>
 With over 8 years of experience in the field, I've had the opportunity to work on various exciting projects always focusing in the business and exploring different technologies.